-Each Group should be autonomous, except in matters affecting other Groups, or N.A. as a whole."
+"Each Group should be autonomous, except in matters affecting other Groups, or N.A. as a whole."

 The autonomy of our groups is necessary for our survival.
-A dictionary defines autonomous as "having the right or power of self-government...undertaken or carried on without outside control."
+A dictionary defines autonomous as "having the right or power of selfgovernment...undertaken or carried on without outside control."
 This means our groups are self-governing and are not subject to outside control.
 Every group has had to stand and grow on its own.

 One might ask, "Are we truly autonomous?
-What about our service committees, our offices, activities, and all the other things that go on in N.A.?"
-The answer is that these things are not N.A.
+What about our service committees, our offices, activities, hot lines, and all the other things that go on in N.A.?"
 They are services we utilize to help us in our recovery and to further the primary purpose of our groups.
-Narcotics Anonymous is a Fellowship of men and women; addicts meeting in groups and using a given set of spiritual principles to find freedom from addiction and a new way to live.
-All else is not N.A.
+Narcotics Anonymous is a fellowship of men and women, addicts meeting in groups and using a given set of spiritual principles to find freedom from addiction and a new way to live.
 Those things we mentioned are the result of members caring enough to reach out and offer their help and experience so that our road might be easier.
-Whether we choose to utilize these services is up to the group.